-The FO explains that in the case of groups that wish to levy a service charge they have to decide what this will be, as a percentage of the whole loan, for the whole 12 weeks.
+The FO explains that in the case of groups that wish to levy a service charge they have to decide what this will be, as a percentage of the whole loan, for the whole period (12, 8 or 4 weeks).
 Service charge tables are shown in Annex 5, which the FO can use to facilitate a discussion as to what rate the group will use.
-The tables show charges for one month, two months or three months.
+The tables show charges for one month, two months or three months (equivalent to 12,8 or 4 weeks).
 The service charge will be added to the loan amount and the borrower will have to pay back the total within the agreed-on time period.
 In the case of groups that do not wish to charge interest, this is not discussed.